neondatabase/website/content/docs/manage/orgs-project-transfer.md

 - You must be at least a Member of the selected Organization to transfer projects to it.
 - The number of projects you can transfer is limited by the target Organization plan's allowance.
 - Projects can't be transferred between incompatible plans due to differences in usage allowances.
 For example, attempting to transfer projects from a Scale plan personal account to a Launch plan Organization will result in an error.
+- The billing plan of the organization must match or exceed the billing plan of the personal Neon account you are transferring projects from.
 - If any organization members were already collaborators on the projects being transferred, we'll remove their collaborator access since they'll get full access as org members anyway.

 ## Transfer from the Neon Console